javierbyte/clashjs/README.md

 ## Constraints.
 * Prevent the user functions to modify anything except itself.
 * Catch executions errors, and simply return `null` as response to the Game Core.
+* Detect if any functions gets stuck in an infinite loop, and return `null` as response.

 ## Hypothesis.
 We can run the functions as WebWorkers because: